isomerpages/moe-pasirrissec/_cce/Cyber Wellness.md

 #### Sense-Think-Act @ Home

-To complement the Cyber Wellness curriculum in schools, parents can set a good example at home in the use of technology and play an active role in guiding our children to navigate in cyberspace.&nbsp;In partnership with parents, we also organise parenting workshops for parents during PTMs to learn more about what teenagers do online and how to effectively manage some of the challenges they face in managing their children’s online behaviour.
+To complement the Cyber Wellness curriculum in schools, parents can set a good example at home in the use of technology and play an active role in guiding our children to navigate in cyberspace.
+In partnership with parents, we also organise parenting workshops for parents during Parent Teacher Meetings to learn more about what teenagers do online and how to effectively manage some of the challenges they face in managing their children’s online behaviour.

 To ensure that their children are safe and have positive experiences online, parents can:

 ![](/images/PARENT.png)

-The Cyber Wellness programme in PRSS aim to equip students with the knowledge, skills and values to exhibit appropriate behaviour when interacting with other cyber users to advocate a safe and healthy cyber community.
+The Cyber Wellness programme in PRSS aims to equip students with the knowledge, skills and values to exhibit appropriate behaviour when interacting with other cyber users to advocate a safe and healthy cyber community.

 #### Training and Workshops